Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Introduction

-To motivate the use of our proposed PCA-driven sampling strategy in practice, we consider the accuracy of food recall logs and dietary measurements in the National Health and Nutrition Examination Survey (NHANES) \cite{nhanes_cdc}.
-For the 2021--2023 cohort, two dietary recalls were conducted via phone interviews; individuals reported the foods and drinks they had consumed within the past $24$ hours.
+In addition to extensive simulation studies, we consider the accuracy of food recall logs and dietary measurements in the National Health and Nutrition Examination Survey (NHANES).\cite{nhanes_cdc} For the 2021--2023 cohort, two dietary recalls were conducted via phone interviews.
+Individuals reported the foods and drinks they had consumed within the past $24$ hours.
+These data could be incredibly valuable in understanding how health outcomes, like vitamin levels and vitals, that are associated with intake of particular nutrients, like calcium and saturated fat (see Table~\ref{tab:nhanes models} for examples).

-While convenient, even the gold standard method of food recall logs is subject to recall bias, under- or over-reporting, and fallibility of portion size estimation (see \cite{THOMPSON20175} and references therein).
-The additional step of converting food intake into nutrients can be complicated by product differences in nutrient density when individuals oversimplify food items (e.g., the amount of protein in ``yogurt'').
-We estimate the relationship between nutrient intake and relevant health outcomes, incorporating partial validation data.
+However, while these food recall logs are convenient and standard practice for dietary intake, they are subject to recall bias, under- or over-reporting, and fallibility of portion size estimation.
+(See Thompson and Subar (2017) and references therein.\cite{THOMPSON20175}) Converting food intake into nutrients can be further complicated by product differences in nutrient density when individuals oversimplify food items (e.g., the amount of protein in ``yogurt'').
+Dietary intake from food recall logs could be re-measured with more objective means (e.g., weighed food records\cite{willett2012nutritional}), but this process is much more demanding on study participants than the food diaries.
+A large-scale study such as the NHANES cannot implement weighed food records due to the size, cost, and burden.
+Still, obtaining weighed food records for a subset of NHANES participants would provide valuable insights into how error-prone the self-reported dietary intake was and allow us to correct for these errors in our analyses.

+In our data application, we illustrate how we could estimate the relationship between error-prone dietary intake from food logs and relevant health outcomes using NHANES, comparing statistical precision under various validation sampling strategies.
+Since conducting validation in this study was not possible, we rely on the error-prone exposures' covariance structure from the real data (the biggest driver of PCA and our proposed sampling strategy) and simulate only the true underlying dietary intake (which would be obtainable only through the appropriate labs).